oracle/terraform-provider-oci/website/docs/d/dbmulticloud_oracle_db_gcp_identity_connectors.html.markdown

 * `compartment_id` - (Required) The [ID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment.
 * `display_name` - (Optional) A filter to return Oracle DB GCP Identity Connector resources that match the specified display name.
-* `resource_id` - (Optional) A filter to return Oracle DB GCP Identity Connector resource that match the given resource [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
+* `resource_id` - (Optional) A filter to return Oracle DB Identity Connector resource that match the given resource [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
 * `state` - (Optional) A filter to return only resources that match the specified lifecycle state.
 The state value is case-insensitive.